TheLastGimbus/FreeBuddy/notes/mbb-protocol-wiki.md

 >
 > I will later refer to this pair as "command", because it's shorter and clearer

 Typically, for one property of headphones (anc mode, battery charge etc) there is some concrete `(ServiceID:CommandID)` command.
 Often is that there are many more bytes in the data that we actually need.
 For example, [battery command](#battery) gives us 13 bytes while only 6 really interest us.
-It is probably because we don't know what reset of them mean - but we often don't need to know 😉
+It is probably because we don't know what rest of them mean - but we often don't need to know 😉

 ### Querying data
 Usually, when you send the same command with empty data bytes, the headphones respond you with that command *with* the bytes - that's what I call that "you can **query** the data" 🚀 - so, if for example, you don't know the battery, just send them an empty battery command, and they will respond 😌
+> Usually, when *the original app* does that, it sends `[1, 0]` as data bytes - but it perfectly works without it 👌

 > There are some weird exceptions to those rules, which will be described